eat1000/ASA/README.md

 + [zlib] (https://www.zlib.net/)

 ## Install
-The archive includes an executable binary “asa” pre-compiled under CentOS8.0 (x86-64).
+The archive includes an executable binary "asa" pre-compiled under CentOS8.0 (x86-64).

 ## Compile
 Edit the Makefile to point EIGEN_PATH and MKL_PATH to your own locations of EIGEN3 and MKL.
-Type “make” to compile the executable binary.
+Type "make" to compile the executable binary.

 ## Usage
-Type “./asa --help” from the command line to display program options:
+Type "./asa --help" from the command line to display program options:

     --bfile		Input genotype file in plink binary format.
     --ifile		Input information file of a panel of population specific SNPs.
 The file is expected to have three columns without headers: the first is SNP ID, the second is population that the SNP is specific to, and the third is MAF of the SNP in the population.